pfertyk/blog/content/008-asyncio-context-manager-testing.md

     assert image_url == 'a.jpg'
 ```

-And now the test should pass without any problems.
+And now the test should pass without problems.

+I hope this post will save you some time.
-This is, of course, just a rought solution for testing aiohttp, but I hope it
+It shows, of course, just a rough solution for testing aiohttp, but it should
+work until the asynctest issue is fixed.
-will help you.
-If you know a better one, please let me know.
+If you know a better alternative, please let me know.